Skip to main content

 Standard actions are provided by default with Einstein Copilot.
 Some standard actions are available to all users who have permission to access Copilot.
 Other standard actions were built to work with specific clouds or products, so they require an additional license.

-Below are the standard actions that are included with Einstein Copilot, a brief description of what they do, and an example of a user request that might trigger the action.
+Below are some of the standard actions that are included with Einstein Copilot, a brief description of what they do, and an example of a user request that might trigger the action.
 Some of the standard actions are critical for the basic functionality of the copilot, and those are considered system actions.
 System actions can’t be removed from your copilot.

 Action Name